What Will it Cost Me to Homeschool?

 by Vicki Bentley

-If you are considering home education, you are very likely a single income family, and if you’re like most of us, your budget is pretty tight.
-Although I have read that the average homeschool family spends about $500 per student per year, I have never personally spent nearly that much.
+If you are considering home education, you are likely a single-income family, and if you’re like most of us, your budget is pretty tight.
+Although I have read that the average homeschool family spends about $500 or more per student per year, I have never personally spent nearly that much.
 (HEAV’s 2023 shows that about 65% of homeschool families spend less than $1000 total annually, and most have two or more children.)

-My most expensive year was my first year, when I used a prepackaged curriculum and spent over $600 for three children (okay, with inflation, maybe it would be $800 now).
+My most expensive year was my first year, when I used a prepackaged curriculum for each of three children.
 As we have accumulated non-consumable materials (“living books” or textbooks vs. workbooks), our home library has grown to the point of just adding a few supplemental materials each year.

 Homeschooling costs more than public school, but less than private school.
 That may seem trite, but $500 can sound like a burden or a relief, depending on your previous education experience.
 What are some of the expenses that you should consider in drawing up an education budget?
-Curriculum is the broadest category and wll most likely be your most expensive cost.
+A curriculum is the broadest category and will most likely be your most expensive cost.

 A reasonable estimate would be about $250-350 per child, including games, software, and books.
 You can keep your bill down by selecting your materials from a variety of publishers.
 Some or all of these materials can be purchased used at about a thirty- to fifty-percent savings.
 Many publishers waive shipping if you purchase from them at curriculum shows.
-(A Beka and Bob Jones University Press both offer this discount, often at shows held at area hotels throughout the spring.
+(Abeka and Bob Jones University Press both offer this discount, often at shows held at area hotels throughout the spring.
 The HEAV annual convention is another fabulous resource to get materials at a discounted rate.)